urnathan/libcody/README.md

 `HELLO $version $compiler $ident`

-The `$version` is a numeric value, currently `.  `$compiler` identifies the compiler -- builders may need to keep compiled modules from different compilers separate.  `$ident` is an identifer the builder might use to identify the compilation it is communicting with.
+The `$version` is a numeric value, currently `.  `$compiler` identifies the compiler &mdash; builders may need to keep compiled modules from different compilers separate.  `$ident` is an identifer the builder might use to identify the compilation it is communicting with.